mbreit/pg_jobs/README.md

 bin/rails runner "PgJobs.work(:my_queue)"
 ```

-For more documentation about ActiveJob and how to use different queues,
+For more documentation about Active Job and how to use different queues,
 scheduled jobs, priorities and error handling, see the
 [Active Job Rails Guide](https://guides.rubyonrails.org/active_job_basics.html).